 Payment processors adjusting tier classifications

-Interchange-plus pricing, offered by Payment Depot, gives more transparency into pricing and greater control over processing costs.
+Moreover, Payment Depot offers interchange-plus pricing.
+This model provides more transparency into pricing and greater control over processing costs.
 In this model, the price includes the interchange fee and a fixed markup added by the payment processor.
-So you don’t have to worry about how your transactions may be classified.
+So, you don’t have to worry about how your transactions may be classified.

 Data is your friend when it comes to negotiating the terms of tiered pricing with payment processors.
 Review your financial statements and processing records to understand which tiers your transactions will fall under.